-4.1.1 Rule Graph of Individual ACLs

-For firewalls using the simple list model, there is no possibility of branching and the rule graph is the same list.
+1) Rule Graph of Individual ACLs: For firewalls using the simple list model, there is no possibility of branching and the rule graph is the same list.
 For firewalls using the complex chain model, branching can be caused by calling "chain Y" and "return" from it.
 To handle such branching, we introduce $\langle P, \text{ pass} \rangle$ to indicate that only packets matching this predicate will remain in this path.
-For a $\langle P, \text{ chain Y} \rangle$ rule, we insert $\langle P, \text{ pass} \rangle$ before going to "chain Y".
+For a $\langle P, \text{ chain } Y \rangle$ rule, we insert $\langle P, \text{ pass} \rangle$ before going to "chain Y".
 We also insert $\langle \neg P, \text{ pass} \rangle$ for the path that does not jump to "chain Y".
-Figure 3 visualizes all the four possible rule paths the ACL of Figure 1b could have.
+Figure 3 visualizes all the four possible rule paths the ACL of Figure 1(b) could have.

 Recursive function calls should be avoided since this could create loops.
 Loops can be easily prevented by ensuring that no rules appear twice on a rule path.
-Earlier versions of Netfilter deny a packet when it is found to be in a loop.
-But it is probably better to avoid this problem at configuration time.
+Earlier versions of Netfilter drop a packet when it is found to be in a loop.
+But this problem is probably best to be avoided at configuration time.
 After eliminating loops, the rule graph can be constructed by linearization.

 We denote the input to an ACL as I, which is the collection of packets that can possibly arrive at this access list.
 For an ACL using the complex chain model, the rule graph may give n rule paths from the input to the output.
-For each of the n rule paths, we traverse the path to collect information.
+For each of the nrule paths, we traverse the path to collect information.